Skip to content

 • META continues to not comply with Turkish authorities and as such Threads remains blocked.

 • Roblox was recognized as a threat to children’s safety.
-Viral videos prior to its block showcased how young boys were meeting physcally in public spaces with individuals they chatted with after the
+Viral videos prior to its block showcased how young boys were meeting in public spaces with individuals they chatted virtually.

 • In February 2024, Turkish intelligence busted a French spy network whereby Türkiye’s treaty ally France was caught spreading false propaganda to fuel anti-refugee sentiments.